NirussVn0/linking-bio-clone/docs/ESLINT_FIX.md

-# ESLint Configuration Fix
+# ESLint & Prettier Configuration Fix

-This document explains how to fix the ESLint configuration issue you encountered.
+This document explains how to fix the ESLint and Prettier configuration issues you encountered.

-## Problem
+## Problems

-The error occurred because:
+The errors occurred because:

+### ESLint Issues:

 1. The root ESLint configuration was trying to extend `@typescript-eslint/recommended`
 2. The TypeScript ESLint packages weren't properly installed or configured at the root level
 3. There was a conflict between the root ESLint config and individual package configs

+### Prettier Issues:

+1. The `prettier` command wasn't found during pre-commit hook execution
+2. lint-staged was calling `prettier --write` directly instead of `npx prettier --write`
+3. The PATH during hook execution didn't include `node_modules/.bin`

-## Solution
+## Solutions

 I've implemented the following fixes: